Career Advising

 • Create and update career-related resources for CSE MS and PhD students such as workshops, alumni and/or employer events, and networking opportunities

-• Address all career-related questions, either academic or industry-related
+• Address all career-related questions, either academic or industry-related, especially focusing on industry career questions

-Please note CSE MS and PhD career advising DOES NOT do an internship or full-time job placement.
-There are no units, departments, groups, or people who place into opportunities on campus.
+Please note that CSE MS and PhD career advising DOES NOT do an internship or full-time job placement.
+There are no units, departments, groups, or people on campus who place into opportunities.

 Past Workshops